Leaders Right This Way

 With all these regulations and changes, will camp still feel like camp?

 Yes.
 Camp will not look the same this season but, the true spirit of camp will remain intact.
 All of us have adjusted to a new normal with mask wearing, social distancing and increased sanitization.
-During to 202 season we hosted an array of alumni events, user groups and family camp.
+During to 2020 season our brother camp, Camp Mi-Te-Na, hosted an array of alumni events, user groups and family camp.
 During these events we successfully followed all safety protocols and participants were still able to have an amazing time being campers.